CarsonSSk/E-Academy_WebApp_UI/README.md

 ## Core Features

   The current core features for our project are:
-- different user accounts for the different types of users
+- different user accounts for the different types of users: Admin, Tutors, Students/Parents, Guests
 - a request system which allows for receiving and attribution of requests

 More core features to be discussed and added later.